Capitol View (Washington, D.C.): Capitol Gateway Redevelopment

 In June, 2022 Mayor Muriel Bowser announced a forthcoming Giant supermarket development on site using eminent domain, saying Walmart refused to do what it stated it would do.
+As of May 2024 the site sits empty and no construction has started.

 Crime

 The 1970s saw a significant rise in the sale and use of illegal narcotics in Capitol View, as well as gun-related violence.
 As early as 1980, hundreds of dealers selling heroin, marijuana, methamphetamine, PCP lined the streets of Capitol View.
 The region's hilly nature allowed them to see police approaching, giving them a chance to escape across the border into Maryland, into local forested areas, or down alleys.
 Gunfire in the area was common, with at least three incidents each week.
 By the late 1990s, violence was rampant in the neighborhood, and the Metropolitan Police Department called the East Capitol Dwellings one of the most violent public housing projects in the District of Columbia.

-In June 2009, the Capitol View neighborhood received nationwide attention after 55-year-old local woman Helen Foster-El was shot in the back and killed while attempting to rescue children at the East Capitol Dwellings caught in a crossfire between two groups of men arguing over a car.
+In June 1999, the Capitol View neighborhood received nationwide attention after 55-year-old local woman Helen Foster-El was shot in the back and killed while attempting to rescue children at the East Capitol Dwellings caught in a crossfire between two groups of men arguing over a car.
 Another five men were gunned down in broad daylight in the neighborhood a few weeks after her death.
 The District of Columbia later unsuccessfully sued gun manufacturers and distributors for millions of dollars in damages on behalf of Foster-el and others in the city killed with handguns.

 In the wake of the Foster-el murder, the Metropolitan Police Department changed its approach to violence in the neighborhood.
 Massive sweeps of drug dealers were made to break up the open-air, daylight drug markets, and drug dealing in the area declined significantly.
 The Clay Terrace public housing project, long one of the city's most violent, became a particular focus of police efforts.
 A no-questions-asked illegal gun depository program was implemented that recovered scores of weapons.
 Public housing residents with criminal records (especially drug or handgun crimes) were tracked and evicted.
 An anonymous text messaging site was created to allow residents to report drug dealing, gunfire, or other crimes.
 And an intensive city effort was made to fix street lights, clean and repair streets, and upgrade and maintain playgrounds and athletic facilities (particularly basketball courts).
 Crime at Clay Terrace dropped by 50 percent, and the police and city replicated its program each summer thereafter.